bitburner-official/bitburner-src/src/Documentation/ui/doc/basic/terminal.md

 1. Quotation marks can be used to wrap a single argument and force it to be parsed as a string.
 Any whitespace inside the quotation marks will not cause a new argument to be parsed.
-2. Anything that can represent a number is automatically cast to a number, unless its surrounded by quotation marks.
+2. Anything that can represent a number is automatically cast to a number, unless it's surrounded by quotation marks.

 Here's an example to show how these rules work.
 Consider the following script `argType.js`: